Meghan McCain Claps Back At ‘Will & Grace’ Star After Anti-Trump Tweet

 The aforementioned actors, sans Ball, and hundreds of others were barred from working by the entertainment industry and the ban seriously impeded their livelihood and the trust placed in them by the American people.

 Fox News reported that The View moderator Whoopi Goldberg said that she believed the actor was wrong in tweeting out such a statement.
 She explained her viewpoint that in the United States, people can vote for whom they want and that is one of the great rights of being an American.
-Goldberg also remarked that McCormack didn’t have to like other people’s politics but there was no good reason to “go after” people just because you do not like whom they voted for.
+Goldberg also remarked that McCormack didn’t have to like other people’s politics but there was no good reason to “go after” people just because you do not like who they voted for.

 Goldberg then said she would rather the discussion between the opposite sides of the aisle be kept open to keep the conversation directed at important topics like issues in the country that need addressing.
 Goldberg said that “a lot of good people” had been accused of things and lost their “right to work” and many of these despondent individuals ended up taking their own lives during the Hollywood Blacklist of the 1940s and 1950s.

 The View airs weekdays at 11 a.m.
-EST on ABC.
+ET on ABC.